365 Days of Art, Week 18

 Ideas for your beautiful creation.

 A Book Mark.
 Write poetry on the leaf and frame it.
 Make a whole bunch and create a wreath.
 Or take your bunch and make a Autumn leaf crown for the woodland fairy in your life.
 Gift tag.
-Turn yourself into a leaf person.
+Turn it into a leaf person.
 (Googly eyes required.)

 That's it folks